josemariasaldana/pcap_parser/README.md

    5   11.0        ...
 Arrived     0           5.0         2       <-  the two last columns are only added after a burst
                                                                            5.0 = 11.0 - 6.0
 ```

+**Note**: If you just want to get the information from a .pcap file, call the script using the same .pcap file twice.